Utah vs. Colorado NCAA Football Odds, Plays and Insights | November 26, 2021

 Utah Stats and Trends

+- In Utah's 11 games this season, it has five wins against the spread.

-- This season, the Utes are winless against the spread when entering a game as a favorite of 23.5 points or more.
+- The Utes have yet to cover the spread this season when favored by 24 points or more.

-- Utah's games this year have hit the over on seven of 10 set point totals (70%).
+- Utah's games this year have hit the over seven times in 10 opportunities (70%).

-- Utah is 5-3 against the spread and 7-2 overall in games when it puts up more than 26.5 points.
+- Utah is 5-3 against the spread and 7-2 overall this season when the team records more than 26.5 points.

 - The Utes have turned the ball over 11 times this season, one fewer than the Buffaloes have forced (12).